chrissix666/PythonScript-MKVSubExtractJellyParse/README.md

+Thanks for the fixes & credits to [LiamKarlMitchell](https://github.com/LiamKarlMitchell)
+---
 MKV Subtitle Extractor – Jellyfin-Aware Naming

 Tested on Windows 11, skript uses Python and MKVToolnix (both added to path in windows)